DaniPani/fa-icon-polymer/README.md

 # \<fa-icon\>

-A Polymer 3 component to wrap Font Awesome 5 in a convenient to use webcomponent.
+A Polymer 3 component to wrap Font Awesome 5 in a convenient to use web-component.
 This component is based on the free fonts provide by [Font Awesome](https://fontawesome.com).
 It includes the styles solid, regular and brands.
 It is not based on the standard `PolymerElement` but uses the lighter [lit-element](https://github.com/Polymer/lit-element).

 ```html
 <fa-icon icon-prefix="fas" icon-name="home"></fa-icon><br/>